 The dialog box opens and you can see that there are two ways to create planes: the Regular way and the List of distances method.
-The default method is the Regular creation of planes with a 1 m step.
-The selected pipe is less than 1 m high, so another option should be used for the exercise.
+The default method is the Regular creation of planes with a 0.01 m step.
+The selected pipe is way higher than 1 m high, so another option should be used for the exercise.

-Select List of distances for the Range and enter 0.60 for example.
+Select List of values for the Extraction method and enter 0.60 for example.
 You can see that a plane representing the water level is displayed in the scene.